cwchentw/lightweight-cms/content/write-posts.md

 ## Write Titles for Posts

-If you write a title in a post, the title will render on the rendered page.
-In contrary, if there is no title in a post, mdcms will generate one according to the file name of the post.
+If you write a title in a post, the title will bed rendered on the web page.
+In contrary, if there is no title in a post, mdcms will generate one dynamically according to the file name of the post.